Cristiano Zanin: Attorneyship

 Zanin began his attorneyship in 2000 as an attorney at the office of Arruda Alvim, where he was an intern during college.
 In 2004, he became partner of Teixeira Martins Attorneys-at-law.
 In 2022, he opened his own attorney office, in a partnership with his wife Valeska Martins, daughter of his former partner Roberto Teixeira.

-He had worked in business lawsuits and judicial recoveries, dedicating in famous cases such as Varig judicial recovery, (Note: "Judicial recovery" is the Brazilian law equivalent of a Company voluntary arrangement in the United Kingdom, or Chapter 11, Title 11 of the United States Code.)
-Transbrasil bankruptcy and the lenience agreement review of J&F Investimentos.
+He had worked in business lawsuits and judicial recoveries, dedicating in famous cases such as Varig's judicial recovery, (Note: "Judicial recovery" is the Brazilian law equivalent of a Company voluntary arrangement in the United Kingdom, or Chapter 11, Title 11 of the United States Code.)
+TransBrasil bankruptcy proceedings and the lenience agreement review of J&F Investimentos.
 In the end of January 2023, Zanin was hired by Lojas Americanas to work in a lawsuit against BTG Pactual.

 Zanin is also member of the Institute of Brazilian Attorneys (IAB), of the São Paulo Attorneys Association (AASP) and the International Bar Association (IAB).